Himanshu-18-P/voice-to-voce-bot/README.md

 # voice-to-voce-bot

-**voice-to-voce-bot** is an interactive voice-to-voice conversational assistant.
-You can speak a question in natural language, and it will respond with a human-like voice.
-This bot leverages language models and text-to-speech services to provide a seamless, spoken Q&A experience.
+**voice-to-voce-bot** is an interactive voice-to-voice conversational assistant that accepts natural language speech queries and responds in a human-like voice.
+It leverages advanced language models and text-to-speech (TTS) services to deliver a smooth, spoken Q&A experience.

 ## Table of Contents